pablogolo/constraints/TNT_scripts/README.md

         grandtest 1 T C N F ; <enter>

 Of course, the dataset and constraints will be identical only if T, C, N, and F are the same.

+ERRORCHKS

+The script errorchks.run checks whether using the same constraints as tree-constraints, or group-membership variables, produce identical results.
+The script generates a dataset for the specified number of taxa (T, first arg), uses as constraint a random tree (with a probability of collapsing a branch of 0.33, and no more than 4-tomies) with F (second arg) taxa removed (=floating for the constraints), and does a random addition sequence Wagner tree followed by TBR (with mulpars on, saving up to 1,000 trees (removing zero-lengthb ranches using "rule 1" of TNT) using the same constraints as tree-constraints and group-membership variables, comparing the results.
+If there is any difference in the number of trees considered as distinct, or their lengths, the program reports an error.
+This process is repeated R times (third arg).
+Every dataset has C characters (fourth arg).
+That is

+        errorchks T F R C ; <enter>

+Keep in mind that with two few characters, there may be too many MPTs, filling the memory with 1,000 trees; with too many, there may be no zero-length branches, so that no branch is collapsed, regardless of constraints; either of these two cases make the test less meaningful).

+If no argument is given, T=15, F=6, R=1,000, C=20.